Author: Lisa McGrimmon | Published: October 20, 2007 | Modified: August 1, 2019

 I don't mean to be alarming here.
 I do want you to think about the possible consequences of building an online business that you don't control before you make certain decisions about how you'll grow your craft business online.

-If your income relies heavily on another company, you may have less control than you realize.
+If you build a craft business online, and your income relies heavily on another company, you may have less control than you realize.
 One change made by a third party can devastate your business overnight if you have all of your eggs in one basket.

 If the success of your business hinges too much on terms and conditions that are controlled by an outside company, you need to be wary.

-If you have a craft business online, and you are totally dependant on a single third party such as:
+If your business is totally (or very) dependent on a single third party such as:

 you run the risk of losing a large percentage of your business income every time that company makes a change in their policies.